dmn-tck/tck/README.md

 Eventually we will have folders for every tool (software product, SaaS service, etc) that claims conformance that will hold the output of their test run.

+## Scope of work

+Goals:
+* 📝 Define a set of test cases
+* 🔬 Carefully assure conformance to the spec
+* 🛠️ Provide tools to run the tests
+* 👏 Recognize vendor successes

+NON-Goals:
+* 🚫 Extend or enhance the DMN Spec; instead, RTF is responsible for that
+* 🚫 Focus on esoteric features; instead, focus Only features that exist in one or more implementations
+* 🚫 Favor an implementation over another; instead, Remain technology and vendor neutral

 For this effort, here are the goals to achieve in order to consider this a success